NOTICE OF PRIVACY PRACTICES

 We will make every effort to protect the privacy of your health information.
-If that information is viewed by the wrong person(s), we will notify you by mail about a breach of confidentiality.
+We will notify you by mail about a breach of confidentiality.

-You have the following rights regarding your medical or dental records.
+You have the following rights regarding your health records.

 - Right to request restrictions on uses or disclosures – You have the right to request that we place limitations on our use or disclosure of your patient information.
 We have the right to choose not to agree to the requested restriction.

 - Right to receive confidential communications – You have the right to request that we use alternative methods to contact you.
 We have the right to choose not to agree to the request.